 The Type II decisions, they are the ones that you should take lots of time and effort to understand, because they are the type of decision that cannot be reversed.
 It may be a fleeting opportunity that will be lost forever, or a key pivot point in your strategic road map.
 Whatever the case, ensure that you dig deep in these cases, and don’t fall into debating trivial things at length, and let the big decisions just happen by themselves.

 Inevitably, we are going to spend a lot of time at work, especially at the beginning of something new.
 This means that work needs to be enjoyable, otherwise what’s the point?

 Working with great colleagues that challenge you is good, and you should have a level of friendship when there is only a few dozen of you in a company.

-The worst possible thing that you can do is allow someone who is brilliant but an asshole, to join the company.
-Things will turn toxic faster than you’ll realize, and morale and effectiveness will go downhill.
+The worst possible thing that you can do is allow someone who is brilliant but has a toxic personality or approach, to join the company.
+Things will turn sour faster than you’ll realize, and morale and effectiveness will go downhill.

-If you realize that you’ve hired an asshole, just fire them as quickly as you can.
+If you realize that you’ve hired a problematic individual, just fire them as quickly as you can.
 It might seem harsh, but it is the least worst option.

 10. Not Understanding Free Cash Flow